CleverCloud/documentation/content/doc/applications/php/_index.md

 - `8.0`
 - `8.1`
 - `8.2`

-All new PHP applications are created with a default `CC_PHP_VERSION`, set to 8, which means latest php 8 a version available.
+- `8.3`

+All new PHP applications are created with a default `CC_PHP_VERSION`, set to `8.3`.
 You can of course change it whenever you want then redeploy your application to use the version you want.
-We only support values based on the first two digits `X.Y` not `X.Y.Z`.
+We only support values based on the first two digits (`X` or `X.Y`, not `X.Y.Z`).

 The configuration file for your PHP application must be `/clevercloud/php.json`, that is a *php.json* file in a `/clevercloud` folder at the root of your application.